pratikkumar96/Implementation-of-Shapley-Value-in-Model-Explainability/README.md

 Let us first understand the data first !!

-Description of the German credit dataset.
+## Description of the German credit dataset:

-Title: German Credit data

-   Number of Attributes german: 20 (7 numerical, 13 categorical)
-   Number of Attributes german.numer: 24 (24 numerical)

 Attribute description for german :

-Attribute 1:  (qualitative)
-	       Status of existing checking account
+Attribute 1:  (qualitative)Status of existing checking account

-               A11 :      ... <    0 DM
+              - A11 :      ... <    0 DM
-	       A12 : 0 <= ... <  200 DM
+	      - A12 : 0 <= ... <  200 DM
-	       A13 :      ... >= 200 DM /
-		     salary assignments for at least 1 year
+	      - A13 :      ... >= 200 DM /salary assignments for at least 1 year
-               A14 : no checking account
+              - A14 : no checking account

 Attribute 2:  (numerical)
 	      Duration in month